MA/TS Program Purpose

 MA/TS Residency Requirement and Program Duration

 Note: It is not the design or intent of the MA/TS program to be completed solely in an independent or distant mode.
-Participants should anticipate spending a minimum of 50 percent of their coursework in the classroom at a TEDS site.
+Participants should anticipate spending a majority of their coursework in the classroom at a TEDS site.
 Numerous delivery options are available, including summer, weekend, evening, and other class formats.
-A maximum of five courses (15 hours) in Distance Education may be taken in a TEDS degree program.

 MA/TS Statute of Limitations